-But in 2020, COVID-19 led to a spike in call volumes at pharmacies and airlines.
-At the same time, sickness and social distancing reduced call-center capacity.
-Many companies turned to chatbots and voice assistants to pick up the slack.
+In 2020, the COVID-19 pandemic led to a spike in call volumes at pharmacies, airlines, and many other businesses.
+At the same time, sickness and social distancing reduced call-center capacity, so many companies turned to conversational AI to pick up the slack.

-Suddenly, customers were forced to engage more with conversational AI—and often found they didn’t mind the change.
-By December 2020, only 18 percent of customers had a negative view of chatbots, and a majority actually preferred bots for simple tasks like changing an address.
+Customer interactions with automated bots increased by a whopping 81 percent last year.
+Though the shift to automation may have been born out of necessity, customers quickly grew to like automated messaging.
+In December 2020, only 18 percent of customers had a negative view of conversational chatbots, and a majority actually preferred bots for simple tasks like changing an address.

 What is conversational AI?

 Conversational AI definition: Conversational artificial intelligence refers to technologies that can recognize and respond to speech and text inputs.

 In customer service, conversational AI describes the use of tools—such as chatbots or voice-based assistants—to interact with customers.

 “Conversational AI is basically a machine talking with a human,” explains Giovanna Chethuan, a customer success executive at Zendesk.
 “It can be through a chatbot in a messaging channel or through a voice assistant on the phone.”

 Over the past year, messaging has emerged as the primary use case for conversational AI.
 According to the Zendesk Customer Experience Trends Report, messaging saw the biggest surge in first-time users among all support channels in 2020.
 Social messaging apps like Facebook Messenger and WhatsApp saw huge spikes in support requests.
 And even more customers say they prefer embedded messaging on a company’s website or app.